CarlosPena00/tldr_a_curious_moon/README.md

 ## In Orbit

 - Create lookup tables: reduce repetitions and could speedup search.
-A new table with all distinct values from the given coloumn (of the import.* table), with a primary key (that will be used as foreign key)
+A new table with all distinct values from the given column (of the import.* table), with a primary key (that will be used as foreign key)
 - Date in Postgres is stored as a UTC
 - TIMESTAMPT: values in UTC
 - TIMESTAMPTZ: converts TIMESTAMP values (UTC) to the client's session time zone